How to Get the Most for Your Trade-in

-Dealers in most states will give you a credit for the value of your trade-in when determining the purchase price for sales tax calculations.
-This can result in a significant savings.
+Most states will credit the value of your trade-in when determining the purchase price for sales tax calculations.
+This can result in a significant discount off the total amount you’ll pay.
 These savings are not available if you sell your car to a third party.

 To do a quick calculation at the dealership, remember the following formula:

-trade in value times 6% (or your state sales tax rate) = tax savings
+trade in value times 6%* = tax savings

-Make sure you add this tax savings to the dealer's trade-in offer before comparing to your outside appraisal.
+Make sure you add this tax savings to the dealer’s trade-in offer before comparing to your outside Black Book appraisal.

 Step 3 – More Trade-In Tips